-- The Australian Bankers' Association (ABA) is the national association of licensed banks in Australia.
+- The Australian Banking Association (ABA) is the national association of licensed banks in Australia.

 Other online databases

 - The Australian Government's Business experts and advisers tool can help you locate government business advisory services in your area.

 - The Institute of Patent and Trade Mark Attorneys has a database of patent and trademark attorneys and legal firms.